Key points

 Popular online car auction sites

 The good news is that many of the familiar car auction sites also host online auctions.
-Users are usually able to live in to a live stream of the auction and even place bids.
+Users are usually able to log into a live stream of the auction and even place bids.
 Popular online car auction sites include:

 • Grays Online